thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_26.md

 **Navarro:**

-* **"America’s record on trade—specifically American’s chronic and ever-expanding trade deficit—says that America is the globe’s biggest trade loser and a victim of unfair, unbalanced, and nonreciprocal trade." (p.
-799)**  This quote reflects Navarro's view of the U.S. as a victim of unfair trade practices.
+* **"America’s record on trade—specifically American’s chronic and ever-expanding trade deficit—says that America is the globe’s biggest trade loser and a victim of unfair, unbalanced, and nonreciprocal trade." <sup>(799)</sup>**  This quote reflects Navarro's view of the U.S. as a victim of unfair trade practices.
-* **"China is waging economic warfare against the United States." (p.
-804)**  This quote highlights Navarro's hawkish stance on China.
+* **"China is waging economic warfare against the United States." <sup>(804)</sup>**  This quote highlights Navarro's hawkish stance on China.
-* **"We must decouple from China to protect our national security and economic competitiveness." (p.
-816)**  This quote reveals Navarro's support for economic nationalism.
+* **"We must decouple from China to protect our national security and economic competitiveness." <sup>(816)</sup>**  This quote reveals Navarro's support for economic nationalism.

 **Lassman:**

-* **"Free trade is the best way to promote economic growth, create jobs, and raise living standards." (p.
-829)**  This quote encapsulates Lassman's belief in the benefits of free trade.
+* **"Free trade is the best way to promote economic growth, create jobs, and raise living standards." <sup>(829)</sup>**  This quote encapsulates Lassman's belief in the benefits of free trade.
-* **"Trade promotes peace and stability by fostering economic interdependence between countries." (p.
-839)**  This quote highlights Lassman's view of trade as a force for peace.
+* **"Trade promotes peace and stability by fostering economic interdependence between countries." <sup>(839)</sup>**  This quote highlights Lassman's view of trade as a force for peace.
-* **"The U.S. economy is strong and resilient, and American businesses are competitive in the global marketplace." (p.
-831)**  This quote reflects Lassman's confidence in the American economy.
+* **"The U.S. economy is strong and resilient, and American businesses are competitive in the global marketplace." <sup>(831)</sup>**  This quote reflects Lassman's confidence in the American economy.

 ### 10. SUMMARY & SIGNIFICANCE